Click or drag to resize

 Remarks

-How the API works: requests, responses, and errors
+More on how the API works: requests, responses, and errors

 • Your Request gets processed.
 (Internally this library will turn your request into XML, send it to the API servers, and parse the XML response that the servers send back.)

 • You'll get a Response object back (assuming no errors).
 There are different types of Response, mirroring the different types of Request.
-For example, if you use a LocationDataRequest to request some degree-day data, successful processing will give you a LocationDataResponse in return.
+For example, if you use a LocationDataRequest to request some degree-day data, successful processing will give you a LocationDataResponse.

 If something goes wrong in sending your request to the API servers, or in getting your response back, you'll get a TransportException.
 Typically that means there was a network error of some sort.

 If your request was transported to the API servers OK, but couldn't be processed properly, you'll get a RequestFailureException instead of a Response.
 There are different types of RequestFailureException for the different types of Request.
 For example, take a look at the docs for GetLocationData(LocationDataRequest) to see the exceptions that can be thrown if the API servers can't process a LocationDataRequest.
-The exceptions should help you to determine the cause of the failure and decide what to do next.
+The exceptions should help you determine the cause of the failure and decide what to do next.

 API access keys: the account key and the security key